OpsTrail/Kubernetes-Essentials/Section 11/Security Context/commands.md

 kubectl exec -it secure-pod -- su root
 ```
 ### Checking for CHOWN capabilities
 - Create a file.
-This command wont work because we have given **readonlyrootfilesystem** as true
+This command wont work because we have given **readOnlyRootFilesystem** as true even after we mentioned the capabilities it will not allow to create the file in the root file system.
 ```
 kubectl exec -it secure-pod -- touch /tmp/testfile
 ```